-These nine waterfalls are particularly stunning in mid-to-late April and early May when melting snow and ice, rainstorms and increased groundwater make them roar with gusto.
+These eight waterfalls are particularly stunning in mid-to-late April and early May when melting snow and ice, rainstorms and increased groundwater make them roar with gusto.

 This steep cascade, located in Copper Harbor, has worked its way into a narrow gorge and can be hard to see due to the surrounding trees.
 Climbing along the well-established footpaths (being careful of slippery or falling rocks), courageous adventurers may be able to get a better view.

 This 140-foot Munising cascade resembles a lace wedding veil as it spills over the iconic, color-dappled rocks into Lake Superior at Pictured Rocks National Lakeshore.

 Named for the great mass of conglomerate rock it spills right over, Great Conglomerate Falls forms two separate waterfalls that are nearly impossible to capture in a single picture.
 Once you’ve parked, you will follow a clearly-marked trail for ¾ mile to a viewing platform in Gogebic County.
 Just a ½ mile down the North Country National Scenic Trail (which you can easily access nearby) are both Gorge Falls and Potawatomi Falls, so you can check three separate waterfalls off your U.P. waterfall bucket list when visiting this area!